 Please pray for:

-· The local people who have lost homes and possessions in the recent serious flooding around Kasese, and for the church as it continues to help these people.
+- The ongoing difficulties of local people who have lost homes and possessions in the serious flooding around Kasese, as they begin to rebuild homes and re-plant crops.

-The income generation projects established by the Diocese to reduce dependence on weekly collections, particularly for staff salaries.
+- The success of income generation projects being established by the Diocese to reduce dependence on weekly collections, particularly for staff salaries.